hexaitos/theriodex/README.md

 - [x] Display names and flavour text in other languages (maybe with a `?lang=` query and a select box) (fully localised as of `636b1aeca2`)
 - [ ] Pit two Pokémon against one another to compare?
-- [ ] Shows moves.
+- [x] Shows moves.
 Clickable with more info on each move on each click
+  - Still somewhat WIP, but basic functionality is there.
+  - [ ] Make it so that each move has its own information page still needs to be done
 - [x] Show evolutions (added in `fe4698bfa8`)
 - [x] Show shiny sprites (added in `777ddeb95c`)
 - [x] Height, weight, genus, species information (added in `44e722b409`)